rfhussain/Marketing-Data-Analysis-of-Bank-with-Machine-Learning/README.md

-# Marketing Data Analysis of a Bank Using Machine Learning Techniques
+# Marketing Data Analysis of a Bank (Machine Learning)

 An assignment project which analyzes the demographic and marketing campaign related information of client records to predict if he/she will subscribe to the product or not.